HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

+In 2021 it was reported there was a slight drop in repetition, this year there is a slight rise.
+This metric does therefore seem fairly stable year-on-year.

 ### Shorthands and longhands

-In CSS a shorthand property is one that can set a number of longhand properties in one declaration.
-For example, the shorthand background property can be used to set all background longhand properties—background-attachment, background-clip, background-color, background-image, background-origin, background-position, background-repeat, and background-size.
+In CSS, a shorthand property is one that can set a number of longhand properties in one declaration.
+For example, the shorthand property `background` can be used to set all of the following longhand properties:

+- `background-attachment`
+- `background-clip`
+- `background-color`
+- `background-image`
+- `background-origin`
+- `background-position`
+- `background-repeat`
+- `background-size`

-When developers mix shorthand properties like background and longhand properties like background-size in a stylesheet, it is always best to have the longhands come after the shorthands.
+When developers mix shorthand properties like `background` and longhand properties like `background-size` in a stylesheet, it is always best to have the longhands come after the shorthands.
 We looked at instances of this to see which longhands were most common.

 {{ figure_markup(
     image="shorthand-first-props.png",